mbredel/thesis-template/README.md

 ### classicthesis-config.tex

 The _classicthesis-config.tex_-file allows you to configure stuff that comes with the classic-thesis style, like LaTeX packages used by classic thesis.
 This is quite advanced stuff already.
-Thus, you should touch this file only if you quite well what you are doing.
+Thus, you should touch this file only if you know what you are doing.
 Usually, you can leave the file as it is.

 ## Usage

-In the following, we explain how to actually use, i.e. add content and compile, the thesis template to creage a nice and shiny PDF file that will please your supervisor.
+In the following, we explain how to actually use, i.e. add content and compile, the thesis template to create a nice and shiny PDF file that will please your supervisor.

 ### Writing abstracts